 Execution Plans Visualization – A new representation for queries as a Sankey diagram.
 This allows us to understand the nature of a query, several queries, or even the optimizer itself.
 It can be used to find cardinality issues, bottlenecks, and optimizer problems caused by database configurations.
-To our best knowledge, this is the first time Sankey diagrams are used for this purpose.
+To the extent of our knowledge this is the first time Sankey diagrams are used for this purpose.

 Examples of Flaws in SQL- We cover some of the most common flaws in SQL queries.
 Then we show how to identify those with QueryFlow and how to fix those issues.